 Pop the dough into the fridge for at least an hour to firm up the dough.
 It is possible to do this in the freezer to speed things up but don’t forget about the dough!

 Take one round of cookie dough.
-Flatten it into the palm of your hand and put it down.
+Flatten it in the palm of your hand and put it down.

 After the cookies have rested for a couple of minutes they should be firm enough for you to transfer onto a wire rack to fully cool.
 Don’t forget they will get firmer as they cool, as tempting as it is to immediately eat them straight from the oven.
 Like some things in life, patience pays off.
-Enjoy!